 How are customs fees calculated?

-Charges are normally calculated upon the type of goods and their declared value (which the sender will have noted on the customs documentation CN23 attached to the parcel)
+Customs fees are normally calculated based on the type of goods and their declared value, (which the sender will have declared on the customs documentation CN23 attached to the parcel).

-If you have a specific query about the duties / taxes for a parcel that’s been sent from abroad, then contact the HM Revenue and Customs team on is 0300 200 3700.
-You can also find more information about tax and customs on goods sent from abroad can be found on the gov.uk website.
-Parcels coming from the USA are processed differently and in order for HMRC to provide information, you must provide the full tracking reference number (for example EH123456789GB).
-Please note that this is not the same as a ‘charge number’.
+If you have a specific question about the duties / taxes for a parcel that’s being sent to you, you need to contact the HM Revenue and Customs team on 0300 200 3700.
+You can also find more information about tax and customs on goods sent from abroad on the gov.uk website.

-We will also make a charge if we have to hold your parcel whilst Customs process it, so we would recommend that you respond promptly to any queries from HMRC to avoid these charges.
-We will not levy a fee for the first 10 days, after 10 days however, storage fees will be charged.
-For more than 10 and up to 20 working days, - £5.50 per parcel.
-For each subsequent working day over 20 working days - £1.35 per parcel.
+We also have to add a charge if there is a need to hold your parcel whilst Customs process it.
+We would recommend that you respond promptly to any queries from HMRC to avoid these charges.
+We don't add charges for the first 10 days, after 10 days however, storage fees will be added.
+For more than 10 and up to 20 working days, the charge is £5.50 per parcel.
+For each subsequent working day over 20 working days the charge is £1.35 per parcel.